phook/BNFT/README.md

 significantWhitespace(*,"{","}","")         // Use curly brackets as block delimiters and skip indents significantWhitespace(*,"__B","__E","  ")   // Just silly and double space pr. indent
 ```

+The significant whitespace function can also be invoked from within the syntax specification itself by including the #significantwhitespace in the transformation part.

 The BNFT specification
 ----------------------